Best Dice Strategies for Beginners

-Double after every loss.
-A single win recovers all losses plus one unit.
+Double your bet after every loss.
+A single win will then recover all previous losses plus one additional unit.

-Increase after a win, reset after three wins or any loss.
+Increase your bet after a win, and reset after three consecutive wins or any loss.

 Add one unit after a loss, subtract one after a win.